LucaLeonx/MAPF_pii_Project/docs/tutorial/test_format.md

 It is possible to obtain the list of entities of each category using the getters `test.agents`, `test.objectives`, `test.description`

-## Code documentations
+## Code documentation

-For a more detailed description of the classes used for the description of the tests, see the relevant code documentation.
+For a more detailed description of the classes used for the description of the tests, see the relevant [code documentation](../source/mapfbench.description)